Jarzka/stylefy/README.md

 stylefy makes it possible to define CSS styles as Clojure data and attach them into HTML elements easily without writing selectors.
 Styles are converted to CSS on-demand and scoped locally.
 This makes writing style code easy and maintainable.

-While being originally created with the frontend in mind, stylefy now runs on both Web browsers and servers.
-On the frontend, it is designed to be used along with [Reagent](https://github.com/reagent-project/reagent). stylefy uses [Garden](https://github.com/noprompt/garden) in the background for most of its CSS conversions.
+While being originally created with the frontend in mind, stylefy now runs on both Web browsers and servers. stylefy uses [Garden](https://github.com/noprompt/garden) in the background for most of its CSS conversions.

 # Features